transparency-dev/armored-witness-boot/README.md

 ## Firmware transparency

 All ArmoredWitness firmware artefacts need to be added to a firmware transparency log, including the bootloader.

+### Production log

+The `release/` directory contains Cloud Build configs to build and release the bootloader, and includes a step to add the release manifest to a log on GCP.
+See more info in `release/README.md`.

+### Local log

 The provided `Makefile` has support for maintaining a local firmware transparency log on disk.
 This is intended to be used for development only.

 In order to use this functionality, a log key pair can be generated with the following command: